Information and advice for people with vision loss

-For example, the charity can provide you with support and information about the day-to-day practicalities of living with a visual impairment, such as adjustmenting your home to make it easier to get around, and advice on employment.
+For example, the charity can provide you with support and information about the day-to-day practicalities of living with a visual impairment, such as adjusting your home to make it easier to get around.

-There are many local voluntary organisations around the country that help and support people with vision problems.
+There are also many local voluntary organisations around the country that help and support people with vision problems.
 You can search by postcode on a website called Visionary to find local support organisations near you.

 Changes to your home

-Most people with a visual impairment can continue to live at home.
-However, you will probably need to make some changes to your home, especially if you live by yourself.
+Most visually impaired people can continue to live at home.
+However, you'll probably need to make some changes to your home, particularly if you live on your own.

-There are several important pieces of equipment you may find useful:
+Below is a list of some important pieces of equipment you may find useful.

 - Big-button telephone – both landline and mobile models are available from the RNIB online shop.

-- Community alarm – this small wearable device has an alarm button.
-If pressed it sends an alarm signal to a response centre, which will alert a nominated friend or carer.
-Your local authority should be able to provide you with more information.
+- Community alarm – this small, wearable device has an alarm button which, if pressed, sends an alarm signal to a response centre, which will alert a nominated friend or carer.
+Your local authority should be able to provide you with further information.

-- Bright lighting – bright light bulbs and adjustable lights are essential for your home, especially in the kitchen and the stairs (areas where you are most likely to have an accident).
-Fluorescent bulbs are recommended, as these produce the most light and tend to be cheaper in the long term than conventional bulbs.
+- Bright lighting – bright light bulbs and adjustable lights are essential for your home, particularly in the kitchen and the stairs (areas where you're most likely to have an accident).
+Fluorescent bulbs are recommended because they produce the most light and tend to be cheaper in the long term than conventional bulbs.